puredrinkology/website/content/recipes/lassi_a_south_indian_drink/index.md

 ---
+title: "The Lassi - A South Indian Drink Shake"
+fullname: "The Lassi - A South Indian Drink Shake"
-title: "Lassi - A South Indian Drink"
+shortname: "Lassi - A South Indian Drink"
 description: "The Lassi, a South Indian staple, isn't a cocktail in the traditional sense but rather a refreshing beverage.
 It belongs to the family of yogurt-based drinks, similar to buttermilk or kefir.
 Its origins trace back to ancient India, where it was enjoyed for its cooling and digestive properties. "
 flavor_description: "The Lassi is a refreshing, tangy, and savory drink.
 The yogurt provides a creamy base, while the water balances its thickness.
 Cumin seed adds a warm, earthy note, and salt enhances the flavors.
 Mint offers a cool, refreshing touch, making this a perfect summer drink. "
 bartender_tips: "For a perfect Lassi, use **full-fat yogurt** for richness. **Freshly ground cumin** provides the most flavor, so grind it yourself. **Chill everything** before blending to ensure a cool, refreshing drink.
 Use a **powerful blender** to achieve a smooth consistency.
 Adjust the **water and salt** to your taste preference, and don't forget the **mint garnish** for a beautiful finish! "